The Best Places for Live Music in Logan

 Ellen Eccles Theatre

 The Ellen Eccles Theatre — and the various theaters associated with it — is the hub for those with a taste for more classical art forms.
 The theatre is owned by the City of Logan and is operated by the Cache Valley Center for the Arts, a local non-profit organization.
 Jazz, opera, and classical music is frequently showcased here along with ballet performances and musical theater productions.

 For those who are planning to spend their summer here in Logan, the Utah Festival Opera & Musical Theatre may be just the summer event to schedule into your plans.
-This summer’s festival features several musicals including Ragtime, Show Boat, and Peter Pan.
-(Logan’s opera and musical champion Michael Ballam is playing Captain Hook.
-Woo!)
+This summer’s festival features several musicals including Ragtime, Show Boat, and Peter Pan (Logan’s opera and musical champion Michael Ballam is playing Captain Hook).
 The festival will also have classical performances and much more.
 Additionally, students with a valid student ID get 25% off ticket prices.
-How much more fun can you ask for, right?

 Jack’s Wood Fired Oven